backbone-cord/backbone-cord.github.io/react/README.md

 * `setModel`
 * `setCollection`

-The same observer syntax and key syntax are used as documented in the base [..](README).
+The same observer syntax and key syntax are used as documented in the base [README](..).

 Binding Attributes
 -------------------------------